 Inadequate security cases stem from the fact that these businesses or land owners have a responsibility to everyone they invite onto their premises to keep them safe.
 If a land owner or business owner knows that criminals hang out in the parking lot robbing and raping their customers, they cannot stand by and watch.
 They must do something to prevent this.
-There are numerous ways that owners and businesses can deter this type of conduct and prevent it from happening.
+There are numerous ways that owners and businesses can deter this type of conduct.

 Where Are Customers And Employees At Risk?

 Most assaults and robberies occur at convenience stores, malls, shopping centers, office buildings, schools, hotels, motels, and parking garages.
 This is where most people are vulnerable.
 The owners of these commercial properties must be aware of the foreseeable crimes that can or have happened on their premises.
 This knowledge allows them to set up safety features to prevent it from happening in the future.

 What Can Be Done To Prevent Crime?